TosbackCgusBridge-Bot/CGUs-versions/Gamehouse/Privacy Policy.md

 **REALNETWORKS, INC., AND AFFILIATED ENTITIES**

-_This document was last updated Dec 11, 2012._
+_This document was last updated September 25, 2013._

 This Privacy Policy covers RealNetworks, Inc., its majority-owned affiliates and worldwide subsidiaries, and RealNetworks divisions operating under different trade names, including GameHouse and Zylom (collectively "RealNetworks" or "RN").
 RealNetworks is committed to protecting the privacy of your personal information.
 This Privacy Policy explains how RealNetworks collects and utilizes both personal and non-personal information when you use our products, services and websites.